younginnovations/younginnovations.github.io/careers.md

                     <div class="right-floated">
                         <div>
                             <h3 class="career-explore__moment-title">Become an expert</h3>
-                                            <p>You will learn about data and technology and their use in development sector.
-YoungInnovations celebrates personal and professional growth of its employees and stimulates it through training, mentorship, formal and informal learning sessions.
-Since we promote communication and teamwork, you are sure to garner invaluable skills as a team member. </p>
+                            <p>At YoungInnovations, we expect and encourage domain learning; you will learn about how data and technology are used across  the breadth of the development sector and eventually, develop your own area of expertise.
+YoungInnovations celebrates the personal and professional growth of its employees and fosters this growth through training sessions, mentorship and both formal and informal learning.
+Because we believe in the power of communication and teamwork, you will have the opportunity to collaborate with incredible colleagues and gain invaluable teamwork skills.</p>
                         </div>
                     </div>
                 </div>